KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

    :width: 500px
    :alt: Kdenlive_Configure_colors

-This sets the color of the audio wave thumbnail.
+:guilabel:`Audio thumbnail colors` Click on the color bar and change the color of the audio wave thumbnail.

+.. versionadded:: 22.08.0

+:guilabel:`Monitor overlay color` Click on the color bar and change the color of the monitor overlay lines.
+See :ref:`monitor_toolbars`

 .. _configure_speech_to_text: